Frequently Asked Questions

 In MCNS classrooms, master teachers are supported by experienced, well trained assistants.
 Maximum enrollment in the Explorers classroom is 12 children.
 Pathfinders is 15, and Trailblazers is 20.
 The ratio is 1:4 in Explorers, 1:6 in Pathfinders and 1:6 in Trailblazers.

 A limited amount of tuition aid is made available each year.
 The financial aid application with all supporting documentation must be submitted to TADS before January 9, 2025 for the 2025 -26 school year.
+After the deadline in January, families should feel free to contact the Director,

 Yes.
-Music, Studio Art and Science/Nature & Gardening specialists supplement the regular program.
+Music, Studio Art, Science, and Nature & Gardening specialists supplement the regular program.
 Storytelling, and Games & Movement activities are integrated into the children’s classroom experience.